fsantanna/fsantanna.github.io/Freechains/cpr.md

 In her [seminal work][1], Elinor Ostrom proposed [eight design principles][2] to manage renewable CPRs and avoid the [tragedy of the commons][3].
-She noticed that a number of successful CPRs are decentralized community-driven alternatives to centralized private corporations and state administration.
+She noticed that a number of successful CPRs are decentralized community-driven alternatives to centralized private and state-owned enterprises.

 # Internet Forums as Common-Pool Resources